brandenphan/GPX-Data-Viewer/README.md

 # Implementations

-Display various GPX file information stored on the server in readable manner
+- Display various GPX file information stored on the server in readable manner

-Upload GPX files to the server
+- Upload GPX files to the server

-Download GPX files from the server
+- Download GPX files from the server

-Update GPX files on the server
+- Update GPX files on the server

-Create new GPX files on the server
+- Create new GPX files on the server

-Save uploaded files to a MySQL database
+- Save uploaded files to a MySQL database

 # Technologies
-JavaScript
+ -JavaScript

-Node.js
+- Node.js

-Express.js
+- Express.js

-HTML
+- HTML

-CSS/Bootstrap
+- CSS/Bootstrap

-C
+- C